-The workplace has changed and competition is fierce.
-In the past, seniority and experience played a major part in who stays and who leaves in the workplace.
+For Boomers, the workplace like they used to know has changed.
+Competition is fierce and can even be quite scary.
+In the past, seniority and experience played a major part in who stays and who leaves the workplace.
 Now it’s all about who can produce the most, be flexible and change at a moment’s notice without any back talk.

-Boomers are also working with or reporting to a Generation X or Y and may sometimes face challenges that they are seen as being old or out of touch with what’s going on in the workplace.
+Boomers are also working with or reporting to a Generation X or Y which is challenging.
+Sometimes they feel too old or out of of touch with what is going on.

 Make Sure Your Technology Skills Are Up-to-date